 Raw or Cooked Beets

-Numerous studies suggest that fenugreek may be one of the most powerful herbs for liver, gallbladder, and digestive health.
-Fenugreek works by removing cholesterol from the bile and increasing bile acid concentration by almost four times.8,9
+Numerous studies suggest fenugreek may be one of the most powerful herbs for liver, gallbladder, and digestive health.
+Fenugreek works by removing cholesterol from bile and increasing bile acid concentration by almost four times.8,9

 The benefits of cinnamon have been praised in Ayurveda for thousands of years.
 The liver and pancreas are sister organs, and in 91% of the population, the bile ducts and pancreatic ducts are joined—suggesting that you cannot address one without affecting the other.10